DillonSteyl/SCIE1000/Week 4/loop_challenge.md

 Where i is the current month, with Janurary being month i=1.

-**Task:** Four input statements are written that will prompt the user to enter the amplitudes and phase shift values for each team, and store them as variables.
+**Task:** Four input statements are written that will prompt the user to enter the amplitudes and vertical shift values for each team, and store them as variables.

 For each month (1 to 12), find which team has the most number of fans using the above equations, and print a message with the format "Team X has the most fans for month i".
 If both teams have the same number of fans, print a message with the format "Both teams are equally popular for month i".